 - Yoga Therapy

-Serenity House Detox provides heroin detox services in both Fort Lauderdale and West Palm Beach, Florida, and we’ll provide you the care and support you need to begin a new life.
+Serenity House Detox & Recovery provides heroin detox services in both Fort Lauderdale and Jupiter, Florida, and we’ll provide you the care and support you need to begin a new life.
 We’re dedicated to helping people find a new design for living, so contact us today at 866.294.5306.